MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

       container: document.getElementById("container1"),
     },
   ]);
-  // The custom logic of yours
+  // Your custom logic
 } catch (error) {
   // Your own error handling code
 }
 ```

-## Get filter available elements
+## Get available filter elements

-To apply filters in the dossier, the client may need to get the list of available attribute elements of the filters or selectors.
+To apply filters to the dossier, the client may need to get the list of available attribute elements of the filters or selectors.
 You can use the `MstrDossier.getFilterAvailableElements()` function in the Embedding SDK to retrieve the available attribute elements of the filters or selectors.

 | `getFilterAvailableElements()` |                                                          |
 | ------------------------------ | -------------------------------------------------------- |